AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ```

-## jQuery: Guided Practice (10 mins)
+## Guided/Independent Practice: jQuery Codealong (20 min)

-> Instructor Note: Make sure your students have the starter and solution code that was distributed in the beginning of class.
+> Instructor Note: Make sure your students have the starter code that was distributed in the beginning of class.
 Ask students to follow along as you complete the "Together" piece of Part 1 in the jquery_ code_along project.
 Take them through the workflow:

 Here are the steps to get started:

 	- Open the entire project folder in editor
 	- Identity the script tags linking your external JavaScript file and linking the jQuery library have already been added

+### Part 1 (Guided Practice)

 1. Remove the highlight class from #box2 (use the ```.removeClass()``` method)